laxyyza/chitychat/README.md

 # Chity Chat
 >### Chity Chat is a simple Chat App with the purpose of learning.
+* Fullstack Project
+   * Frontend: In JavaScript/html/css
-It includes a website code and a custom web server written in C.
+   * Backend: Custom web server written in C.

 ## Chat App features
 * **Multiple Groups:** Users can join any group; everything is public.